Robertsonian translocation: Mechanism

 All chromosomes in animals have a long arm (known as q) and a short arm (known as p), separated by a region called the centromere.
 Robertsonian translocations can only occur between chromosomes which have the centromere very close to one end.
 This means these chromosomes have a long arm which is particularly long, and a short arm which is particularly short.
 These are known as acrocentric chromosomes.
 Humans have five of these acrocentric chromosomes: 13, 14, 15, 21 and 22.
 When these chromosomes break at their centromeres, the two resulting long arms may fuse.
 The result is a single, large chromosome with a metacentric centromere.
 This form of rearrangement is a Robertsonian translocation.

+Robertsonian translocations may arise during meiosis I when the short arms of acrocentric chromosomes cluster together in the nucleolus.
+This clustering, mediated by the nucleolus organizer region present on the short arms, brings non-homologous chromosomes into close physical proximity at a time of high levels of DNA double-strand break formation and recombination.

 This type of translocation may involve homologous (paired) or non-homologous chromosomes.
 Owing to the acrocentric nature of the chromosomes involved, the long arms of these chromosomes contain the majority of genetic material contained on the original chromosomes.
 The short arms also join to form a smaller reciprocal product, which typically contains only nonessential genes also present elsewhere in the genome, and is usually lost within a few cell divisions.
 This type of translocation is cytologically visible, and can reduce chromosome number (in humans, from 23 to 22).
 However, the smaller chromosome carries so few essential genes that its loss is usually clinically insignificant.